-The month of October is known for National Bullying Prevention Month, and school in the United States is raising their Voice against the bullying online and also educates about the prevention methods.
-However, before we dive into the prevention methods, parents should know about what is cyberbullying.
-Bullying online is a worldwide problem that’s growing fast.
+October is known as National Bullying Prevention Month, and schools in the United States are raising their Voices against online bullying and educating about prevention methods.
+However, before we dive into prevention methods, parents should know what cyberbullying is.
+Bullying online is a global problem that’s growing fast.
 In this particular blog post, we will take you to the top forms of cyberbullying.
 It would further help you out to protect your children.
 We are going to discuss the major forms of online bullying that can make your child a victim of online predators.

 What is Cyberbullying?

-The use of digital communication in terms of cellphones and internet to make someone angry or provoke anyone to get cruel response, sad, or sacred back and forth is known as cyber bullying.
-So, online bullying comprises to sending hurtful messages, text messages, instant messages, posts, sharing someone’s private photos, videos on social networking and last but not the least spreading rumors against someone online to damage the reputation of the target is known as cyber bullying.
+The use of digital communication in terms of cellphones and the internet to make someone angry or provoke anyone to get a cruel, sad, or sarcastic response back and forth is known as cyberbullying.
+So, online bullying comprises sending hurtful messages, text messages, instant messages, posts, sharing someone’s private photos, videos on social networking, and last but not least, spreading rumors against someone online to damage the reputation of the target is known as cyberbullying.

 Top 10 Forms of Cyberbullying